 I normally urge business owners to focus on the bigger picture, but sometimes during coaching, I want them to focus on the practical, tactical elements of how you need to execute.
-It’s very important to align the sales actions with the sales goals, since, even though we try hard to manage the end result, we can only manage the actions and what our sales reps are doing.
+It’s very important to align the marketing actions with the marketing goals, since, even though we try hard to manage the end result, we can only manage the actions and what our sales reps are doing.

 So, how do they build credibility quickly?

 - Do their homework on the prospect

 - Know six or eight key facts about the business or facility

 - Know key names and ask for them by name